ppfliu/emotion-recognition/README.md

 ```

 ### How to run the experiments?
 Please request the IEMOCAP dataset from https://sail.usc.edu/iemocap/ and put the dataset in the current folder.
+You also need to download the GloVe vectors from https://nlp.stanford.edu/projects/glove/ and put them under the glove folder.
 The batch script can be run as follows:
 ```
 bash batch.sh
 ```